huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 	- Load the given common voice dataset
 	- Create vocab for the language
 	- Load the model with given hyperparameters
-	- Pre-process the dataset to input into the model
+	- Pre-process the dataset to input to the model
 	- Run training
 	- Run evaluation